 Today, the LCRB funds prevention, intervention and treatment programs for Lincoln County children and youth (ages 0-19) and their families through a ¼ cent sales tax designated for mental health services.
 Our volunteer-based board of trustees acts as an independent oversight board, which oversees the establishment, operation and maintenance of these mental health services and provides leadership in the development and implementation of early intervention, prevention and life skills programs.

 The LCRB remains responsive to public opinion regarding the priority mental health needs of our children and youth.
 Biannually, the LCRB publishes a county-wide needs assessment, which outlines the state of mental health and substance abuse treatment services for children and youth in Lincoln County.
-The LCRB Board relies on the needs assessment findings for funding allocations, which in 2017 total $1.2 million for children’s mental health services.
+The LCRB Board relies on the needs assessment findings for funding allocations, which in 2018 will total $1.3 million for children’s mental health services.